 Looking out at the endless dunes from the peak where I stood, I couldn’t imagine a more perfect escape from the world than this.

-As the sun fell sank into horizon, we settled down for dinner with the rest of our group and filled our rumbling stomachs.
+As the sun sank into the horizon, we settled down for dinner with the rest of our group and filled our rumbling stomachs.
 We chatted and joked across the table with one another about everything and nothing, and not for the first time, I felt incredibly lucky to be sharing this experience with a genuinely nice group of people.

 The temperature fell by the time we finished our meals, and as the night drew in the stars came out, spreading out so brightly across the dark sky it made me realise just how much we’re missing out on in the light-polluted city.

-We spent the rest of the night gathered around a campfire, listening to our hosts play traditional music on their Berber drums, and then singing our favourite songs.
-We laughed and clapped along as the Spanish travellers in our group sang harmonies of their favourite melodies (reminding me I really need to learn some Spanish) until we all ran out of songs and the last ambers on the fire had died.
+We spent the rest of the night gathered around a campfire, listening to our hosts play music on their Berber drums, and singing our favourite songs.
+We laughed and clapped along as the Spanish travellers in our group sang harmonies of their favourite melodies (reminding me I really need to learn some more Spanish) until we all ran out of songs and the last ambers on the fire had died.

-We stopped halfway to look out at a large dune to our left, and stood in near silence as we watched the sun appear gradually from behind it, bringing its much-needed warmth onto my face, and its golden colour back onto the sand.
+We stopped halfway to look out at a large dune to our left and stood in near-silence as we watched the sun appear gradually from behind it, bringing its much-needed warmth onto my face, and its golden colour back onto the sand.

 As the sunrise came, we climbed back onto our camels once more and made the rest of the journey back to the hotel from where we had started.